 - Anton C.R.
 Dreesmann Fellowship for art historical research – Apply here

-The closing date for all applications is 19 January 2020, at 6:00 p.m.
-(Amsterdam time/CET).
+The closing date for all applications is 17 January 2021, at 6:00 p.m.
+(CET).
 No applications will be accepted after this deadline.
 All applications must be submitted online and in English.
 Applications or related materials delivered via email, postal mail, or in person will not be accepted.

 For questions concerning the application procedure, contact the Coordinator of the Fellowship Programme (email@example.com).